Quality Control & Safety

 Multi-Metal Detection

-Identifies ferrous metals (iron, steel), non-ferrous metals (aluminum, copper, brass), and stainless steel contaminants.
+Identifies ferrous metals such as iron and steel, non-ferrous metals such as aluminum, copper, and brass, plus stainless steel contaminants.

 Real-Time Detection